apache/rocketmq-ons-cpp/doc/Introduction.md

     export PATH
     ```

-2. Apache Maven: Download the binary[3.6.1](http://maven.apache.org/download.cgi) to the install path and unpack it, enable it by set runtime path to ``.bash_profile``.
+2. Apache Maven: Download the binary [3.6.1](http://maven.apache.org/download.cgi) to the install path and unpack it, enable it by set runtime path to ``.bash_profile``.
-3. cmake: Download the binary[3.14](https://cmake.org/download/) to the install path and unpack it, enable it by set runtime path to ``.bash_profile``.
+3. cmake: Download the binary [3.14](https://cmake.org/download/) to the install path and unpack it, enable it by set runtime path to ``.bash_profile``.
 4. g++: for centos7, the default gcc version is 4.8, you can install it by yum
     ```bash
     yum install gcc gcc-c++